How long have you been making radiators?

 A. The Harrison Radiator Corporation was an early manufacturer of automotive radiators.

 Q. Can you identify my Ford radiator model year from the die stamp?

 A. Maybe.
 We put together a list of Ford Model Numbers and the parts correspond to the die stamps found on the tanks.

 Q. What is FlowKooler?

 A. FlowKooler is The Brasswork’s sister company.
-FlowKooler manufactures over 90 different high flow water pumps designed to cool engines that overheat at at lower rpms and stop and go traffic.
+FlowKooler manufactures over 119 different high flow water pumps designed to cool engines that overheat at at lower rpms and stop and go traffic.
+We have been doing this for over 20 years and began restoring obsolete casting and numbers matching cars a few years ago using our hi flow impeller designs.
 If you wish to learn more please visit our website www.flowkoolerwaterpumps.com.

 Q.Who are all the guys holding signs on your website?